fread-ink/fread-userland/README.md

 # Compiling packages

 Note that a bunch of extra build flags related to architecture are added by dpkg-buildflags via /etc/dpkg/buildflags.conf whenever dpkg-buildpackage is called.

 # Compiling glibc

+The latest kernel available for some Kindles is 2.6.31.
 In order to support kernels older than 2.6.32 a slightly modified version of glibc is required.
-Since changes in the available glibc API will affect other packages the safe bet is to first compile glibc, install it instead of the existing glibc, and then recompile all necessary packages against the modified glibc.
-Recompiling the packages also means that we can ensure they're optimized for the exact processor features available on the target ebook reader.

 Unfortunately qemu isn't quite a perfect enough emulator to compile glibc.
 Other packages compile just fine but glibc compilation just dies with a horrible error.
 For now you'll have to compile this package on an actual arm system or download the precompiled binary.
 To install the binary: